Voting for life. Iraqi death toll.

 The study concludes the following:

 More than 10,000 Iraqi civilians are thought to have been killed since 20 March 2003 as a direct result of the military intervention in Iraq, either during the war or in violent incidents during the subsequent occupation.
 The number is an estimate -no one in authority in Iraq is willing or able to catalogue the killings.
 "We don't have the capacity to track all civilian casualties", admitted US Brigadier General Mark Kimmitt in February 2004.
-A different attitude has been shown towards non-Iraqi civilians and soldiers who have been killed.
+A different attitude has been shown towards non-Iraqi civilians and soldiers who have been killed.3) A recent report by medical charity MEDACT estimates that the total number of Iraqis killed as a direct result of the war is between 22,000 and 55,000 people.
+The report, entitled "Continuing Collateral Damage: the health and environmental costs of war on Iraq," also highlighted the long term health effects of the war, including a health crisis that is disproportionately affecting the young, women, and the poor.

 A year after the war began, Iraqi civilians are still being killed every day.
 The worst incidents receive some international coverage, but many killings simply go unreported.
 Often, the assailants are unknown.
 On 4 March 2004 an AFP journalist witnessed three Iraqi civilians being killed when a missile hit their car and exploded near a US military base in southwest Baghdad.
 Neither the journalist nor the Iraqi police could find out who fired the rocket, and the names of the victims were not published.